Select Page

 Proximate explanation - an explanation dealing with immediate circumstances

-Relata – the objects of a comparison
+Relata – the objects being compared

 Semantic range – the degree of generality or abstraction encompassed in the meaning of a word - range of objects and ideas encompassed by its meaning